- About Us

-Workers in healthcare, security, teaching, social services and any profession involving contact with children, elderly people and other ‘at risk’ categories are required to have an up-to-date CRB check.
+Workers in healthcare, security, teaching, social services and any profession involving contact with children, elderly people and other 'at risk' categories are required to have an up-to-date CRB check.
 This will ensure they have no criminal offences and are not listed on a sex offenders list.
-The cost can be offset as an expense if a check is required for a particular contract.

 Employee benefit trusts are vehicles through which remuneration and other benefits are indirectly paid to employees.
 The trusts were designed to minimise the tax liabilities of employers and employees.
 HMRC have introduced legislation to counter the avoidance of tax and national insurance contributions through the abuse of EBT's, such as setting up the trusts offshore but never paying anything out.
 More detailed information can be found on our payment solutions page.

 This is the process Crystal Umbrella follow in order to satisfy government legislation relating to the employment and payment of any worker in the UK.
 We follow strict procedures in proving you are who you say you are.

 This covers you as an individual if you are made ill or injured through your works fault.
 Crystal provides each contractor employee with £10 million in cover as standard.
 You can find our insurance certificates in our downloads section.

 If you are interested in making charitable donations straight from your payslip these can be collected as part of the GAYE scheme.
 This means that the donation amount will be deducted from your salary each month before tax is applied.

 This is the figure that a contractor's tax is calculated on after expenses and other deductions have been applied to the invoice total.